mendelgusmao/CGI-for-LCD-Smartie/README.md

 >       * %interpreter%
 > 	The path specified in the property interpreter

+>       * Apostrophes will be replaced by quotes (INI limitation) and acute accents (´) will be replaced by apostrophes

 >   * version
 >     Command line to get the interpreter version

-> CGI4LCD comes with the basic settings to run PHP, Ruby, Python, Perl and DOS Batch scripts.
+> CGI4LCD comes with the basic settings to run PHP, Ruby, Python and Perl scripts.
 You must only change the interpreter path and it will be ready to use.

 USING
 -----